 With respect to our adaptation of the Adolescent Peer Relations Instrument: Bully/Target (Marsh et al., 2011; Parada, 2000), in a large study of students in grades 7-12 conducted by Marsh and colleagues (2011), the factor structure of the scale was strongly supported with confirmatory factor analysis.
 Scores were shown to relate in the predicted fashion with several variables, including depression (i.e., among both bullies and victims, bullying correlated with depression, especially social/relational and verbal bullying) and self-concept (i.e., both bullies and victims tended to have more negative self-concepts).
 Boys were found to score higher than girls (both as bullies and as victims) on the physical and verbal subscales, but not on the social-relational subscale.
 Scores also were found to increase from grades 7 to 8 and to level off thereafter, but with a gradual decline in victimization in grades 10 and 11.
-One intriguing and unexpected finding (which supports an emphasis on teaching SEL skills) was that bullying and victimization were associated with high scores on external locus of control (e.g., viewing one's own actions and efforts as determining their behavior).
+One intriguing and unexpected finding (which supports an emphasis on teaching SEL skills) was that bullying and victimization were associated with high scores on external locus of control (e.g., viewing others as controlling their behavior) and low scores on internal locus of control (e.g., viewing one's own actions and efforts as determining their behavior).